 - Address Naka-ku, Yokohama-shi, Kanagawa, Nishi-ku, 220-0012

-Another culinary delight of Yokohama which is not to be missed is the Ramen Museum, in recent years ramen has spread in popularity across the world and in a way this museum almost anticipated this as it only opened just over twenty years ago.
+Another culinary delight of Yokohama Japan which is not to be missed is the Ramen Museum, and should be on any list of things to do in Yokohama.
+In recent years ramen has spread in popularity across the world.
+And in a way this museum almost anticipated this as it only opened just over twenty years ago.
 Inside the museum there is an unbelievable replica of the streets and buildings of Shitamachi in 1958.
 This old area of Tokyo was popular for ramen, and you can believe you have been almost transported back in time as you step into one of the restaurants for a delicious bowl of ramen.

 If you happen to be in Japan during August then you absolutely have to see the Kanagawa Shimbun Fireworks Festival, it is one of the largest fireworks displays in Japan, as well as a great opportunity to see Japanese people wearing traditional clothes, the yukata, and enjoying all kinds of street foods.
 The fireworks are really massive and impressive, and there is nothing better than to be eating some yakitori from a stall along with a beer and enjoy the display.

-This is perhaps a more unusual recommendation, as many tourists don’t think about seeing baseball when they visit Japan, but it is really fun to go see a game.
+This is perhaps a more unusual recommendation of things to do in Yokohama, as many tourists don’t think about seeing baseball when they visit Japan.
+But it is really fun to go see a game.
 Baseball has been played in Japan for over a hundred years and is today a professional sport.
 The Yokohama DeNA Baystars are based at Yokohama Stadium which has a capacity of 30,000 people and is one of only three stadiums which is based on an American version of a baseball stadium.
-For anyone who has never seen a baseball game, and for anyone who does enjoy a good baseball game, this one of the must-dos for Yokohama.
+For anyone who has never seen a baseball game in Japan, and for anyone who does enjoy a good baseball game, this one of the must-dos for Yokohama.

 *Prices and options mentioned are subject to change.